alexeghd/awsnycast/README.md

 you to deploy one or more NAT instances per VPC.

-AWS have recently added a [NAT gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html) product, which simplifies redunent NAT, and allows you to burst to 10G (which needs high spec NAT instances to do).
+AWS have recently added a [NAT gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html) product, which simplifies redundant NAT, and allows you to burst to 10G (which needs high spec NAT instances to do).

-For small amounts of traffic, NAT gateway is cheaper than NAT instancesm for large amounts of traffic it becomes more expensive - however NAT instances with AWSnycast probably have a lower reliability, as HA/failover won't happen until the failed machine is stopped/blackholed.
+For small amounts of traffic, NAT gateway is cheaper than NAT instances for large amounts of traffic it becomes more expensive - however NAT instances with AWSnycast probably have a lower reliability, as HA/failover won't happen until the failed machine is stopped/blackholed.